 Is It Illegal to Use a VPN in China?

-The first thing we have to get out of the way is that VPNs have not received a blanket ban in China.
+The first thing we have to get out of the way is the fact that VPNs have not received a blanket ban in China.
 Plenty of media outlets have essentially said as much, but this is false information.
 VPN technology itself is not illegal within China.
-It’s just that the Chinese government has now explicitly described who may use VPNs as well as for which purposes they are allowed to use them for.
+It’s just that the Chinese government has now explicitly described who may use VPNs, as well as which are the allowed purposes for these tools.

-So, what’s being banned are foreign VPN services and other VPN implementations that don’t comply with government policies and regulation.
+So, what’s being banned are foreign VPN services and other VPN implementations that don’t comply with government policies and regulations.
 To this end, several things have already happened.
-Apple has pulled a number of VPN apps from the Chinese app store.
+Apple has pulled some VPN apps from the Chinese app store.
 After all, they can’t afford to be kicked out of China.
 And also, Google has removed VPN-related ads from appearing in this country.
-Finally, Chinese telecoms have had been told to block all VPN traffic starting in March 2018 (even though this never really went into action, as many VPN apps keep on offering their services even today).
+Finally, Chinese telecoms have had been told to block all VPN traffic in March 2018 (even though this never really went into action, as many VPN apps keep on offering their services even today).

-The new law didn’t make VPNs illegal in this country – as you might have read online.
-Instead, the Chinese government has decided to ban VPNs that operate without a license.
-This means that you still have a whole range of Virtual Private Network apps at your disposal, and you can still use them to go beyond the Great Firewall of China.
-Still, this doesn’t mean that there’s no reason for concern.
+The new law didn’t make VPNs illegal in this country, as you might have read online.
+Instead, the Chinese government has decided to ban VPNs that operate without a “license.”
+It means that you still have a whole range of Virtual Private Network apps at your disposal, and you can still use them to go beyond the Great Firewall of China.
+However, it doesn’t mean that there’s no reason for concern.
 We don’t know the exact relationship between licensed VPNs and the Chinese government.
-Do those VPNs keep logs and have they developed backdoor access?
+Do those VPNs keep logs, and have they developed backdoor access?
 Only time will tell.

 Using a VPN in China is indeed a grey-area thing.
 This country blocks numerous websites, and there’s no way of accessing them via regular Internet connections.
 However, it’s not true that the Chinese government is tracking down every VPN user.
 As long as you use it for personal purposes and avoiding any risky situations, you are good to go.